plugorgau/plugorgau.github.io/pages/about/constitution.md

 permalink: /about/constitution/
 ---

 Like all associations in Western Australia, PLUG is required to have a constitution.
-Here is a partial archive of the revisions of the consitution.

  * [Current](https://docs.google.com/document/d/1WCgDyotkdXWXGUpcqOQKSSCcSddaA1EPIp987EiInmU) - Updated at the 2019 AGM.
  * [2012]({{ site.baseurl }}/pages/constitution/2012.html) - Revised at the 2012 AGM.